 Enzo Maresca

-Mauricio Pochettino's departure from Stamford Bridge was somewhat surprising, because the Argentine coach helped Chelsea revive significantly at the end of last season.
+Mauricio Pochettino's departure from Stamford Bridge was a bit surprising, as the Argentine coach has helped Chelsea revive significantly in the final stages of last season.

-However, when the Blues failed to win a place in the Champions League, Pochettino had to leave.
-Enzo Maresca, former Leicester City coach, replaced him with a completely new style of high pressing.
+However, when The Blues could not win a place in the Champions League, Pochettino had to leave.
+Enzo Maresca, a former Leicester City manager, has replaced him with a completely new style of high-level pressing.

-The 44-year-old strategist had a successful season at Leicester City when he helped the "Foxes" promote back to the Premier League.
+The 44-year-old had a successful season at Leicester City when helping the Foxes get promoted back to the Premier League.
 The Italian coach also previously worked under Pep Guardiola at Manchester City.

-However, as a head coach in the Premier League, there are doubts about Maresca's ability after Chelsea lost three pre-season friendlies.
-The Blues revealed weaknesses in their defense by conceding a total of 12 goals.
+However, as a Premier League head coach, there are doubts about Maresca's ability after Chelsea lost three friendlies before the season.
+The Blues exposed their weakness in defense when conceding a total of 12 goals.

 Arne Slot

-Arne Slot took over as head coach of Liverpool after Jurgen Klopp left.
-Despite three successful years at Feyenoord, compared to his predecessor, Slot is still a relatively unknown figure.
+Arne Slot took over as Liverpool head coach after Jurgen Klopp left.
+Despite having 3 successful years at Feyenoord, compared to his predecessor, Slot is still a relatively unknown figure.

 However, the 45-year-old strategist will enter the new season after a positive pre-season tour with Liverpool.
 The Kop won against Premier League opponents such as Arsenal and Manchester United.